USB 3.0: Connectors

 A USB 3.0 Standard‑A receptacle accepts either a USB 3.0 Standard‑A plug or a USB 2.0 Standard‑A plug.
 Conversely, it is possible to plug a USB 3.0 Standard‑A plug into a USB 2.0 Standard‑A receptacle.
 This is a principle of backward compatibility.
 The Standard‑A plug is used for connecting to a computer port, at the host side.

 A USB 3.0 Standard‑B receptacle accepts either a USB 3.0 Standard‑B plug or a USB 2.0 Standard‑B plug.
 Backward compatibility applies to connecting a USB 2.0 Standard‑B plug into a USB 3.0 Standard‑B receptacle.
 However, it is not possible to plug a USB 3.0 Standard‑B plug into a USB 2.0 Standard‑B receptacle, due to the physically larger connector.
 The Standard‑B plug is used at the device side.

-Since USB 2.0 and USB 3.0 ports may coexist on the same machine and they look similar, the USB 3.0 specification recommends that the Standard‑A USB 3.0 receptacle have a blue insert (Pantone 300 C color).
+Because USB 2.0 and USB 3.0 ports may coexist on the same machine and they look similar, the USB 3.0 specification recommends that the Standard‑A USB 3.0 receptacle have a blue insert (Pantone 300 C color).
 The same color-coding applies to the USB 3.0 Standard‑A plug.

 USB 3.0 also introduced a new Micro‑B cable plug, which consists of a standard USB 1.x/2.0 Micro‑B cable plug, with an additional 5-pin plug "stacked" beside it.
 That way, the USB 3.0 Micro‑B host receptacle preserves its backward compatibility with the USB 1.x/2.0 Micro‑B cable plug, allowing devices with USB 3.0 Micro‑B ports to run at USB 2.0 speeds on USB 2.0 Micro‑B cables.
 However, it is not possible to plug a USB 3.0 Micro‑B plug into a USB 2.0 Micro‑B receptacle, due to the physically larger connector.